algotradeX/atx-community/README.md

 About AlgoTradeX
 ------------------------------------------------------
-This organization and its projects aims to use technology and quants knowledge to solve the unsolvable market problem.
+This organization and its projects aims to use technology and quants knowledge to solve the unsolvable problem called stock market.
 Projects are in general aimed at:
 1. Improving trading knowledge
 1. Validating known ideas and implementations
 1. Research and develop new ideas and implementations
+1. Automation of algorithms
+1. Automation of portfolio
+1. Automation of news based trading
+1. Artificial Inteligence based trading

 Active Projects